vinceskahan/v5wiki/crt.md

 18.5 05:35 989.7 05:35 989.3 05:05 3.0.1 0 14.6 -1.3 -4.4 NULL NULL NULL
 249 0.0 0 0 0 WSW 384 meter -4.6 0.2 0.0 0
 ```

+### Options

+_binding_ - The binding determines whether the file will be updated with every LOOP packet or archive record.
+Possible values are `loop` or `archive`.
+Default is `loop`

+_filename_ - The full path of the file.
+Default is `/var/tmp/realtime.txt`

+_date_separator_ - The character for separating day, month, and year.
+Default is `/`